Two wild elephants in green field at sunset in Sri Lanka

 Indonesia - Hike and Sail around Komodo National Park

-Named after the native Indonesian lizard, Komodo national park comprises three islands and 26 smaller islets.
-Located within the Lesser Sunda Islands, the volcanic islands that make up Komodo National Park consist of rugged hillsides of dry savannah and green vegetation, as well as white sandy beaches and blue waters.
+Named after the native Indonesian lizard, Komodo National Park comprises three islands and 26 smaller islets.
+Located within the Lesser Sunda Islands, the volcanic islands that makeup Komodo National Park consist of rugged hillsides of dry savannah and green vegetation, as well as white sandy beaches and blue waters.
 While exploring, travelers can choose to get as close as safely possible to Komodo dragons, hike the beautiful island landscape, or go underwater to view breathtaking coral reefs.

 Rocks in shallow beach